world-class/REPL/faq/README.md

 #### How long do I have to wait to receive the student email and student card

 - Expect a delay of approximately 4 to 6 weeks before you get access.
 You will receive an email to activate your ISIC virtual student card.

+#### What can I do if I can't log in to my student email

+- Try updating your password in the [student portal](https://my.london.ac.uk): this password will also be used to log in to your university email.

 #### What is my username to log in to the student's portal at my.london.ac.uk